yidakra/livevtt/README.md

 ## Installation

 Note that the minimum target Python version for this script is **Python 3.10** at present.
+You will also need to ensure that you have the **ffmpeg** package installed on your system.

 1. Clone the repository: